A fresh, simple Mediterranean farro salad tomato and cucumber — perfect for easy lunches or healthy meal plans.

-I have a friend from Tel Aviv, a talented pottery artist who now lives in St Louis.
+The inspiration for this farro salad came from a friend, a talented pottery artist from Tel Aviv.
 When I first met them, she and her husband taught me a few things about what to do when you have people over.
 It goes like this:

-She told me this type of salad is a mainstay where she comes from in Israel; it’s always there to eat, in some variation, at all times of the day.
+She told me this type of salad is a mainstay where she comes from in Israel — it’s always there in some variation, at all times of the day.

 I loved that idyllic setting in my friends backyard (I’m also a sucker for a screened-in porch) and the relaxed way she welcomed us into her home.
 That simple salad was an example, it extended into everything she prepared.